What is it about at sixth-form level?

 The A Level is assessed by two written exams and one non-exam assessment: Paper 1 is divided into three sections with two questions on Shakespeare and one essay question linking two other texts.
-To test your knowledge and understanding of crime or social and political protest writing, Paper 2 requires a response to an unseen passage and two essays.
+To test your knowledge and understanding of social and political protest writing, Paper 2 requires a response to an unseen passage and two essays.
 For the non-exam assessment, you will produce two responses of 1,250 – 1,500 words, each relating to a different text and linking to a different aspect of the critical anthology.

 To be confirmed at the start of the course